What grades are offered by Marian University Preparatory School?

 What college preparation programs will be available?

-At Marian University Preparatory School, students can begin preparing for college as early as middle school.
-Explore majors prior to entering college and earn college credits through dual enrollment opportunities.
-Professional career Success Coaches provide students with advice on college applications, financial aid, résumés, networking, interviewing, internships, and more.
+At MU Prep, students can begin preparing for college as early as middle school, explore majors prior to entering college, and earn college credits through dual enrollment opportunities.
+Professional career coaches advise students on college applications, financial aid, résumés, networking, interviewing, internships, and more.

 What is the attendance policy?

 All enrolled students must attend 180 instructional days per school year.
-The total instructional days are prorated based on the student’s start date.
-The daily amount of expected instructional time is six hours for grades 6 and up.
+The total instructional days are prorated based on the student's start date.
+The daily amount of expected instructional time is five hours for grades K–5 and six hours for grades 6 and up.